 High Definition Fiber Tracking

 With the advent of HDFT, physicians may finally have access to an objective measure to observe and predict the damage that has occurred inside the brain of a TBI victim.
-This will not only allow for better diagnosis, it will ensures that medical teams can make the best rehabilitation plans for their patient’s specific injury.
+This will not only allow for better diagnosis, but it will also ensure that medical teams can make the best rehabilitation plans for their patient’s specific injury.

 The use of current, limited scanning methods that don’t show the true extent of damage in mild TBI injuries must be abandoned in favor of more precise and accurate HDFT scans.
 Victims of mild TBI should never be told they are imagining, exaggerating or lying about their symptoms.